Strformor/neural-network-challenge-1/README.md

 - Implement validation mechanisms to monitor overfitting and model generalizability.

 ### **5. Model Evaluation**
-- Assess model performance using classification metrics such as **accuracy, precision, recall, and F1-score**.
 - Generate a **classification report** to analyze prediction effectiveness.
 - Identify potential model refinements to enhance predictive power.